Francis Davies (British Army officer): Early life and education

-Military career
+Early military career

 The Staff College, Camberley, class in 1890.
 Stood in the second row, fifth from the left, is Lieutenant F. J. Davies.

 Davies was commissioned as a second lieutenant into the part time 4th (Worcestershire Militia) Battalion, Worcestershire Regiment in July 1881.
 He transferred from the Worcesters to a Regular Army commission in the Grenadier Guards, the same regiment in which his father and grandfather had served, as a lieutenant in May 1884.

 He attended the Staff College, Camberley from 1890–1891.
 He became adjutant to the 2nd Battalion of his new regiment in August 1893.
 Promoted to captain in October 1895, he was, in 1897, posted to South Africa where he became a deputy assistant adjutant general (DAAG) for the Cape of Good Hope, and received a further promotion to major in July 1899.

 After the outbreak of the Second Boer War in October 1899, he served as a DAAG, responsible for intelligence at army headquarters in South Africa.
 He was appointed acting commissioner of police for Johannesburg in 1900, and received a brevet promotion to lieutenant colonel dated 29 November 1900.

 Davies returned to the United Kingdom in 1902 and was temporarily employed in the intelligence department until he became deputy assistant quartermaster general (DAQMG) at the War Office on 7 September 1902.
-Two years later he was appointed assistant director of military operations in 1904.
+He was then appointed assistant director of military operations, for which he was raised to the brevet rank of colonel on 1 April.
 He was the British delegate to the International Conference on Wireless Telegraphy in Berlin in 1906 and then, promoted to lieutenant colonel while serving on half-pay, assistant quartermaster general for Western Command in 1907.
 He was promoted to colonel in February 1907 and made a Companion of the Companion of the Order of the Bath in the 1907 Birthday Honours in June.
 After serving as a general staff officer, grade 1 from January 1908, he was then promoted to the temporary rank of brigadier general in November 1909 and made general officer commanding (GOC) of the 1st (Guards) Brigade, taking over from Arthur Henniker-Major.

 Managing to retain his temporary rank, he then took over as brigadier general, general staff (BGGS) of Aldershot Command, in succession to Brigadier General William Robertson, in August 1910.
 He was promoted to major general in May 1913 and, in October of that year, became director of staff duties at the War Office.